Instructions for the Remotely Proctored CLT

 - If you do not have any of the above, you may print this CLT Student ID Form and have it notarized or signed and sealed by a school official.

-- Avoid drinking excessive fluids as there is no restroom break during the test.
+- Water or other beverage.
+Avoid drinking excessive fluids as there is no restroom break during the test.

 - Mouse and mouse pad